PeterZhouSZ/VHA/README.md

 # Volumetric Heatmap Autoencoder
 ### Accepted to CVPR 2020

 This repo contains the code related to the paper [Compressed Volumetric Heatmaps for Multi-Person 3D Pose Estimation](https://arxiv.org/abs/2004.00329) accepted to CVPR 2020 with the instructions for training the Volumetri Heatmap Autencoder on JTA dataset.
+[Here](https://github.com/fabbrimatteo/LoCO) you can also find the code for training the full pipeline.

 ## Intructions
 - Download the [JTA dataset](http://aimagelab.ing.unimore.it/jta)